belle2/basf2/online_book/computing/bsub.rst

    bjobs [-q <queue name>] [<job_ID>]

 .. warning::
-   Changing your script while the job is in PENDING state, will change your output accordingly.
+   Editing your script while the job is in PENDING state will change your output accordingly.
+   To avoid such behaviour, only edit your script once all the jobs are finished.

 .. admonition:: Exercise
    :class: exercise stacked